smaerdlatigid/3D-Material-Synthesis/README.md

 ![](Figures/encoder.png)

-Training was done by optimizing for the mean squared error using Adam with a batch size of 8 images.
+The training was done by optimizing for the mean squared error using Adam with a batch size of 8 images.
 The neural network was trained with 1500 samples for 20 epochs on a GTX 1070 (total training time ~30 minutes).
 A total of 12,035 trainable parameters.

 ![](Figures/normal_training.png)